AlainParadis/wil/grad-show.md

 ### Fundraising

 Fundraising events are held to support the Grad Show, including bake sales, art sales, and pub nights.
 All students are expected to participate in fundraising activities.
 A GoFundMe page has been a great source of revenue.
-The Student Association also [contributes](https://www.algonquinsa.com/services/funding/graduation-funding/) a per-graduate amount.
-It'll be up to you to enquire what funds are available.

 While the Fundraising Team coordinates activities, they are supported by all students in the cohort.
 For example, the team will coordinate a bake sale, while some students bake goods, and others sell them.